sameermankotia/SameerMankotia.github.io/_pages/about.md

 ---
 ## 🎯 About Me

-I'm a **fully-funded PhD student** in Computer Science at the University of Idaho, where I'm pushing the boundaries of computing architecture and artificial intelligence.
-My research focuses on **RISC-V instruction set simulators** and **AI-driven solutions**, combining cutting-edge hardware understanding with intelligent software design.
+I'm a **fully-funded PhD student** in Computer Science at the University of Idaho ,advised by [Dr. Daniel Conte De Leon](https://www.uidaho.edu/engr/departments/cs/our-people/faculty/conte-de-leon) where I'm pushing the boundaries of computing architecture and artificial intelligence.
+My research focuses on **RISC-V instruction set simulators** , combining cutting-edge hardware understanding with intelligent software design.

 From developing intuitive software solutions that serve thousands of users to pioneering research in next-generation computing architectures, I'm committed to creating technology that doesn't just solve today's problems—but anticipates tomorrow's challenges.